 According to the 2016 ACFE study, the presence of anti-fraud controls correlated with lower fraud losses and quicker detection.
 Unfortunately, small businesses are less likely to make fraud prevention a priority and are more susceptible to significant financial damage should fraud occur.

-Smith & Howard’s Red Flag Reporting Service provides a confidential 24/7 ethics and fraud hotline for your employees to use in the event they witness or suspect ethics violations or fraud in the business.
+Smith and Howard’s Red Flag Reporting Service provides a confidential 24/7 ethics and fraud hotline for your employees to use in the event they witness or suspect ethics violations or fraud in the business.
 We provide education for all employees, monitoring, multiple languages in the hotline system and complete confidentiality.

 If you suspect fraud in any aspect of your business, contact Marvin Willis at 404-874-6244 to find out how we can help you investigate and resolve the matter.